vignes-12/senior-design-project-28-wafer-defect-detection/README.md

 of defective pixels in this case.
 Finally, I noticed that calculating all of these statistics took no more than 2 seconds of processing, even on a heavily defective wafer image such as case 2, proving how efficient the contour methods are.

+#### Image stitching

+The image stitching worked pretty well.
+It was able to stitch both images together and produce a lossless image.
+Next steps are to be able to stitch both vertically and horizontally of zoomed-in images to essentially make a collage of a bigger image before processing.
+We will need to find a way to offset each image by one to remove any overlapping with the other images so that there are no repeat defects on the image.
+From the console output, we can see that it took about 2.48 seconds to stitch two images together so with hundreds of images that need to be taken to stitch one wafer image together, it will take a very long time.
+We can try optimizing that time in the future as well.